 This course provides an introduction to the emerging discipline of ecological economics, an interdisciplinary field that includes ecology, physics, economics, public policy, philosophy, and ethics.
 This innovative field takes a holistic approach to the economy, considering its inextricable connection to the bio-physical aspects and limits of our planetary home and proposes new ways to think about the production, distribution, and consumption of goods and services that are part of day-to-day life.
-The course will introduce students to classical economics thinking and how it has shaped policy and practice as well as our sense of self.
-The orthodoxy of economic growth and measures such as Gross Domestic Product (GDP) will be challenged through different models and approaches that prioritize other ways of thinking about the economy and human well-being.
-The course will also introduce students to development economics and will consider how ecological economics can contribute to the questions raised in this field concerning poverty alleviation, equity, industrialization, and so forth.
+The course will introduce students to how economics has shaped policy and practice as well as our sense of self.
+The orthodoxy of economic growth and measures such as Gross Domestic Product (GDP) is challenged through different models and approaches that prioritize other ways of thinking about the economy and human well-being.
+The course will also introduce students to development economics and will consider how ecological economics can contribute to the questions raised in the fields of poverty alleviation, equity, industrialization, and so forth.